 The The Royal Dutch Medical Association (KNMG) has published a document available in both English and Dutch that is strongly opposed to the circumcision of minors.
 It includes this statement:

 Non-therapeutic circumcision of male minors is contrary to the rule that minors may only be exposed to medical treatments if illness or abnormalities are present, or if it can be convincingly demonstrated that the medical intervention is in the interest of the child, as in the case of vaccinations.

 With so much evidence building to the effect that circumcision is, in effect, surgical vaccination against a plurality of conditions, their choice of words seems especially inappropriate.
+Frankly, the only way to make sense of this statement is that it is racially motivated.
 Fortunately, male circumcision on parental initiative remains legal in the Netherlands despite KNMG’s hostility.

 So where should I go to get myself or my son circumcised?

 The following Dutch websites advertise circumcision services in Dutch in a number of convenient locations within the country including Alkmaar, Almere, Amsterdam, Apeldoorn, Arnhem, Breda, Den Haag, Maastricht, Rozendaal, Rotterdam, Utrecht and Zaandam.